 investment is one of the best ways to make money.
-By being smart, taking a few risks, and by knowing the market, you can easily earn yourself a ton of money that you can use for all kinds of things.
-Many use it to build themselves a retirement fund.
+By being smart, taking a few risks, and by knowing the market, you can easily earn yourself anything from a few extra bucks to a whole retirement.
 It’s tough to get into, but we think these apps can help.
 Here are the best investing apps for Android.
 Those looking for cryptocurrency stuff should check out our best cryptocurrency apps list, linked just below!
 We also have an app list just for the stock market just below as well!

 Price: Free / Varies